-Submissions will be scored using the average NDCG.
+Submissions will be scored using the Ranked Probability Score (RPS) metric.

-Keep in mind that the way you sort the item-ids within each row matters: the first item id of the row should be to the most likely future purchase, the second item id of the row should be the second most likely future purchase and so on.
+Keep in mind that the way you sort the probabilities within each row matters: the first value is expected to be the probability of running out of inventory in one day, the second value is the probability of running out on the second day and so on.

-Together with the challenge data, we are providing a sample submission file to illustrate the expected format we have just described above to make sure that you don’t miss a detail!
+Together with the Challenge Data, we are providing a sample submission file to illustrate the expected format and make sure that you don’t miss a detail!

-Each time you submit a prediction, it will be evaluated on a subset of 30% of the test dataset.
+Each time you submit a prediction, it will be evaluated on a subset of 30% of the test dataset (public test set ).
 That’s the score that will be shown on the public leaderboard.

-Once the competition ends, we will compute a final score of each participant using him/her last submission and scoring it against the remaining 70% of observations in the test dataset.
+Once the competition ends, we will compute a final score for each participant using his/her last submission on the remaining 70% of observations in the test dataset (private test set).

 No MercadoLibre's employees.

 It is not allowed to register multiple accounts and submit from different accounts.

 The participation is individual.
 Teams are not allowed.

 Your submission must be automatically generated by a computer program.
 No manual labelling may be encoded in software.